Tommy Edman Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Reds has a collective nine K/9, the 10th-best in the league.

-- The Reds' 5.04 team ERA ranks 28th across all league pitching staffs.
+- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.08).

 © 2023 Data Skrive.
 All rights reserved.